-During the year ended March 31, 2019, the Company earned \$14,400 in office sublease revenue from a company with common officers.
-This revenue has been offset against rent expense.
-At March 31, 2019, this related company owed \$2,520 (2018 - \$3,780) to the Company.
+During the year ended March 31, 2020, the Company earned \$12,000 in office sublease revenue from a company with common officers.
+At March 31, 2020, this related company owed \$Nil (2019 - \$2,520) to the Company.

 The above transactions, occurring in the normal course of operations, are measured at the exchange amount which is the amount of consideration established and agreed to by the related parties.